 A Few Things To Keep In Mind…

-Whatever you do, take the time to think about it.
-It can be quick and easy, but that doesn’t mean you should go for the low-hanging fruit.
-Remember that this gift will remind them of the special relationship that you two enjoy, as well as a memory of the most important day that you invited them to be a part of.
+Whatever you do, take the time to think about what you want to give.
+It can be quick and easy, but that doesn’t mean you should go for the low-budget, low hanging fruit.
+Remember that this gift will be a reminder of the special relationship that the two of you enjoy, as well as a memory of the most important day that you invited them to be a part of.
 Don’t freak out, but don’t blow it.

 Be sure to put a special touch on it.
 You can do this with a monogram on the actual item, or you can include handwritten notes with each gift.
 Whatever you decide on, you want your groomsmen to feel special and honored to be a part of your wedding.

 If you’re drawing a blank on items, remember that you can also gift experiences.
-A trial week at that new cross fit gym says just as much.
+A trial week at that new cross fit gym or a day of kayaking says just as much.

 Business Professional Accessories

 It’s likely that all of your groomsmen work for a living.
 And what guy couldn’t use some new accessories to update his work wardrobe.
 Your groomsmen gifts could be work-related.
 They’ll serve as a reminder of your big day.
 Plus, they’ll be functional gifts that each guy can start using right away.
-Instead of junk or clutter that they won’t use, get them cufflinks, ties, or business card holders.
+If they work in the business world, Instead of giving junk or clutter that they won’t use, get them cufflinks, ties, or business card holders.
 Taking the business professional route is a way to ensure your gifts are always remembered.

 Back in the day, we all used to point fingers at those guys who spent money on skincare.
 But the truth is, every guy needs to take care of his skin.
 And most guys shave or use beard products.
 Grooming is a part of every guy’s life whether he wants to publicly admit it or not.
 Leather Dopp kits, or better known as bathroom bags, make great gifts.
 They’re a classic, masculine way to store all those products.
 Perhaps a special order beard oil, razor, or total shaving kit could work as well.